aanatoly/miniconf/README.md

 ## Installation

-**miniconf** is written in python and work with almost all versions from 2.4 to 3.3 To install it, download [configure](https://raw2.github.com/aanatoly/miniconf/master/configure) script, and use it to update or install
+**miniconf** is written in python and work with almost all versions from 2.4 to 3.3 To install it, download [configure](https://raw2.github.com/aanatoly/miniconf/master/configure) script, and run with `mc-update` options.
 ```bash
 cd ~/myproj
 wget https://raw2.github.com/aanatoly/miniconf/master/configure